Mika Lönnström: Tanzania

 In July 2015 Lönnström was appointed as a Head Coach of Tanzanian Premier League side Maji Maji FC.
 The club from Songea gained promotion the previous season and were determined to stay in the top flight by bringing in international coaching.

 Lönnström's side made a bright start to the season by winning their first two matches 1–0.
 By the December mid-season break, the club had collected 11 points from ten matches and were sitting comfortably mid-table.
 But following difficulties off the pitch Lönnström resigned with immediate effect.

 After leaving Maji Maji FC, he focused on projects with his coaching group, The MnM coaching, which is a professional and international coaching group that aims to develop football coaching around the world.

 Slovakia

-In December 2016 Lönnström became Head Coach of FC ŠTK 1914 Šamorín in the Slovakian 2.
+In December 2016 Lönnström became Head Coach of FC ŠTK 1914 Šamorín in the Slovak 2.
 Liga in the middle of the season.
 The club have a partnership with one of Brazil's biggest football clubs, Fluminense FC.
 Lönnström guided his side into the Promotion Group play-offs by winning three of their first four matches.
 By the end of the season they had won 10 of their 16 league matches since Lönnström took over to finish fourth in the table and just six points from the top.